The 30-Second Pacing Protocol

 Because the protocol depends on consistent switching between activity and rest, many people choose to use a timer so they do not have to track intervals themselves.

-Pacing Guard is a simple, configurable interval timer designed to support self-directed pacing and micro-rest routines.
-It alternates between activity and rest periods and provides clear visual, audio, voice, and haptic prompts so users can follow chosen timing patterns without manually tracking time.
+Pacing Guard alternates between activity and rest periods and provides clear visual, audio, voice, and haptic prompts so users can follow chosen timing patterns without manually tracking time.

 - Customizable GO and REST intervals